 You can find the documentation of the visual studio installer with the parameters I used here.

 override is a really useful option because it allows us to customize our program installations.
 The name

-override could seem a bit strange but in fact it is to indicate that we override the default parameters that could have been specified in the manifest of the package you are installing.
-By the way the packages and their manifests can be found in this GitHub repository.
+override could seem a bit strange but it is to indicate that we override the default parameters that could have been specified in the manifest of the package you are installing.
+By the way, the packages and their manifests can be found in this GitHub repository.
 If you look at some of them you will see what parameters they use by default and be able to know if you need to override them to fit your needs.

 Pros and cons

 As we said, each installer has its own parameters so if we want to customize our installations we will have to look at the documentation of each installer which can be quite tiresome.
 If we compare to Chocolatey it is more or less the same but on Chocolatey site, each package has a page with most of the time the parameters documentation or at least a link to the documentation of the installer.
 Winget clearly lacks that.
 Yet, even if it requires a bit of effort to find the parameters of a package, thanks to the